-Kokoreç is a delicious food that is made from baby lamb’s sweetbread, small intestine and large intestine.
-After the all ingredients cleaned and rinsed, it wrap onto cast iron skewer and then cook on the charcoal grill.
-Once it cook on charcoal fire, it is serve with in bread or on plate with various spice seasonings.
-Kokoreç widely consumes in Turkey, Azerbaijan and some other Turkic countries.
-There is no specific evidence when it first found and involved to Turkish cuisine.
+Kokoreç is delicious food that is made from baby lamb’s sweetbread, small intestine, and large intestine.
+After all, ingredients are cleaned and rinsed, it wraps onto a cast iron skewer and then cooks on the charcoal grill.
+Once it cooks on charcoal fire, it is served within a bread or on a plate with various spice seasonings.
+Kokoreç widely consumes in Turkey, Azerbaijan, and some other Turkic countries.
+There is no specific evidence of when it was first found and how involved in Turkish cuisine.

-In other countries, such as in the Balkans or in the Greece, they also cook Kokoreç look alike food.
-In the Balkans, they call it ‘Kukuruz’ and in Greece they call it Kokoretsi.
-Turkish Kokoreç is different than the Balkans and Greece look alike ones in terms of how it prepares and tastes.
+In other countries, such as the Balkans or in Greece, they also cook Kokoreç look-alike food.
+In the Balkans, they call it Kukuruz and in Greece, they call it Kokoretsi.
+Turkish Kokorec is different than the Balkans and Greece look-alike ones in terms of how it prepares and tastes.

-In the Balkans and Greek cuisine, they use lamb offal such as liver, heart, lungs, kidneys, etc. In Turkey, we only use small intestine, large intestine and sweetbread (thymus gland) to make Kokoreç and we do not add any additional ingredients.
-This is the main difference with Turkish Kokoreç and other cultures’ look alike ones.
+In the Balkans and Greek cuisine, they use lamb offal such as liver, heart, lungs, kidneys, etc. In Turkey, we only use the small intestine, large intestine, and sweetbread (thymus gland) to make Kokoreç and we do not add any additional ingredients.
+This is the main difference between Turkish Kokorec and other cultures’ look-alike ones.

-Today, Kokoreç is also very popular food among the foreigners and expats who live in Turkey.
-It is so popular that even China Food Association send their personnel to negotiate with the Turkish Exporters Assembly to import monthly 50MT (Metric Tonnes) of Kokoreç to China.
+Today, Kokoreç is also a very popular food among foreigners and expats who live in Turkey.
+It is so popular that even China Food Association has sent its personnel to negotiate with the Turkish Exporters Assembly to import monthly 50MT (Metric Tonnes) of Kokoreç to China.
 Unfortunately, our officials kindly rejected to export because the monthly production of this magnificent taste barely meets the demand in Turkey.